OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 ### Examples

-Raspberry Pi Zero W, 1 bonnet with a 128x64 oled screen and 2 push-buttons and one power swicth, a 4400 mAh LiPo battery, all in a small waterproof case.
+Raspberry Pi Zero W, 1 bonnet with a 128x64 oled screen and 2 push-buttons and one power switch, a 4400 mAh LiPo battery, all in a small waterproof case.
 The GPS is a `U-blox7`, small USB dongle.
 Good for all terrain logging!